-The program offers a Certificate of Completion (CCL) in Advanced Emergency Medical Technology (Paramedic).
-Prior to entry into the advanced program, the student must have been actively practicing as a State Certified Basic Emergency Medical Technician for one year and be selected by a written examination and oral interview.
+Description: The Certificate of Completion (CCL) in Advanced Emergency Medical Technology (Paramedic) provides specialized paramedic training for those who have completed the Basic EMT Certificate program.
+Prior to entry into the program, the student must have been actively practicing as a State Certified Basic Emergency Medical Technician for one year and be selected by a written examination and oral interview.